o-artebiakin/mobile_config_studio/README.md

 These will be addressed in future releases.
 Please report any issues!

-## 🏗️ Build for Productionflutter build web --release --pwa-strategy=offline-first -o docs --base-href /mobile_config_studio/
+## 🏗️ Build for Production flutter build web --release --pwa-strategy=offline-first -o docs --base-href /mobile_config_studio/

 ## 📝 Roadmap to v1.0.0